demisemihemidemisemiemiquaver/demisemihemidemisemiemiquaver/README.md

  Hello!
 I’m Emi!!
-- I'm working on myy BIS in Game Design and Development @ GSU
+- I'm working on my BIS in Game Design and Development @ GSU

 <!---
 demisemihemidemisemiemiquaver/demisemihemidemisemiemiquaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.